howardisaacson/Introduction-to-Astronomy-Research-2018/Week4/README.md

 - Check-in.

 ### Alma: Check-in on Last week's tutorials:
+1. Question session (key will be posted)
+2. Please upload your plots to your drive folder as one PDF file

 ### Writing Exercise:
 In your online notebooks, please spend 10 minutes responding to the following prompt: